 How I Built This is a podcast hosted by Guy Raz from NPR.
 In it, Guy talks with founders, business owners, and seasoned entrepreneurs to uncover the stories behind some of the world’s best-known companies.

-In an episode that was shared back in March, Guy sits down with Brian Scudamore from 1-800-GOT-JUNK? to find out how we went from hauling garbage in a $700 truck in college to building a business that now makes close to $300 million in annual revenue.
+In an episode that was shared back in March, Guy sits down with Brian Scudamore from 1-800-GOT-JUNK? to find out how they went from hauling garbage in a $700 truck in college to building a business that now makes close to $300 million in annual revenue.

 In the interview, Scudamore shares a lot of insights and personal stories that help listeners better understand how hard he’s had to work to achieve his dreams and make 1-800-GOT-JUNK? a success.